althjs/redisfire/README.md

 Let's make Firebase features using Express, Socket.io, Redis and other powerful opensources.

-> NOTE: Redisfire is not related with Firebase.
+> Redisfire is not related with Firebase.
 > But Redisfire provides very similar features like Firebase.